 Study design

 Within-subject design.
 All Participants will have two main experiment blocks, in both blocks they have to make decisions between two lottery options.
 There are two types of lotteries – simple and complex.
 The simple lotteries consist of two outcomes with corresponding probabilities.
 The complex lotteries also consist of two outcomes, but will involve two steps and require participants to perform calculations to determine the final outcomes and probabilities.
-We will also include other manipulations of complexity in the following studies.
 All pairs of lottery options will have different level of characteristics, which contains EV difference (-20, -10, 0, 10, 20), SD difference (15, 10, 5) and skewness difference (no skewness, right skewed versus left skewed and left skewed versus right skewed).

+Before the main block, participants are required to successfully answer three comprehension questions.
+This is to ensure their understanding of the experimental design.
+When participants select an incorrect response, they will be prompted to reattempt the question until the correct choice is selected.
+Each question presents four options, among which only one is correct.

 In one main block, the two lotteries are always in same kind, namely simple versus simple option or complex versus complex option.
 In the other block there will be lotteries in different kind, namely simple option versus complex option.
 For all trials, the two lottery options will always be presented simultaneously and the order will be randomized.

-It is important to note that participants have a total of 35 seconds to make their decisions in each test trial.
-However, decisions made after 30 seconds will not be considered in the data analysis; they will only be used to determine the bonus payment.
+Participants have 35 seconds to make their decisions in each trial.
 Participants will receive a message when 30 seconds have elapsed, informing them that they have 5 seconds remaining to make their decision.
 If participants do not respond within 35 seconds, they must click a button to proceed to the next trial.
+However, decisions made after 30 seconds will not be considered in the data analysis because the warning could change the assumed cognitive process; they will only be used to determine the bonus payment.
 We have set the valid response time limit at 30 seconds, based on results from our pilot study where the maximal median reaction time in each condition was 15 seconds.
-We doubled this time, believing it provides sufficient time for participants to make decisions.
-Responses made after 30 seconds are excluded from analysis because we believe decisions influenced by the time message may result from different cognitive mechanisms.
-Therefore, they are only utilized for calculating the bonus payment.
+We doubled this time, believing it provides sufficient time for participants to make decisions without feeling time pressure.

-After the main blocks, participants will also complete two cognitive ability tasks.
+After the main blocks, participants will complete two cognitive ability tasks.
+Namely the Berlin Numeracy Test consisting of four questions about probabilities and numbers and a shortened Matrix Task consisting of six items to measure fluid intelligence.

 Randomization

-The following structure will be fully randomised:
+The following structure will be fully randomized:

 - Order of two main blocks